The Clinical Laboratory Scientist Training Program at San Jose State University is

 If you are making a special trip to campus to meet with us, it is always a good idea to confirm that we are holding office hours.
 We will update this page when we have to cancel office hours.

 There are no regularly scheduled office hours during summer semester.
-Our last office hours before Fall semester begins will be May 18.
+Office hours will resume after fall semester begins.

 Suzanne Gayrard, Program Director